nicuveo/lens-indexed-plated/README.md

     Add x y -> Add <$> f x <*> f y
 ```

-Using the combinators provided alongside `Plated`, it is now easy to traverse this recursive structure without having to write the boiler*plate* ourselves:
+Using the combinators provided alongside `Plated`, it is now easy to traverse
+and transform this recursive structure without having to write the boiler*plate*
+ourselves:

 ```haskell
 simplify :: Expr -> Expr